pmorim/pmorim/README.md

 ### About Me

-I am currently studying *Electrotechnical Engineering* at *Instituto Superior de Engenharia do Porto*.
-In that course I learned the basics of programming in C/C++ and fell in love with it.
-Ever since, I have been, on my free time, self-learning about all kinds of programming languages and technologies.
+I learned the basics of programming in C/C++ in my Bachelor's Degree of *Electrotechnical and Computers Engineering* and fell in love with it.
+Ever since that, I have been self-learning about all kinds of programming languages and technologies.

 ### GitHub Statistics